 26th Feb 2006

-SIR - James Bogle, supporting
+James Bogle, supporting Piers

-of the British population - but is that "rare"'?
-If so,
+British population - but is that "rare"'?
+If so, Catholics, at 8.R5 per

-Catholics, at 8.R5 per cent, are very rare indeed.
-In the world as a
+cent, are very rare indeed.
+In the world as a whole, atheists and

-beliefs hardly makes them allies.
+them allies.

-Ian white quotes one of the New Oxford definitions of atheism -
+Ian white quotes one of the New Oxford definitions of atheism - "The

-themselves, who claim merely to have no deity.
+claim merely to have no deity.

 However, a clear definition of the attributes and function of an

-alleged deity, put forward by professed believers, may provide
+alleged deity, put forward by professed believers, may provide atheists

-If, for instance, believers posit a
+If, for instance, believers

-personal creator of the universe that is beneficent as well as
+posit a personal creator of the universe that is beneficent as well as

 powerful, then the problem of undeniable suffering on earth surely